bigskysoftware/htmx/www/content/docs.md

 ## Scripting {#scripting}

-While htmx encourages a hypermedia-based approach to building web applications, it does not preclude scripting and offers a few mechanisms for integrating scripting into your web application.
-Scripting was explicitly included in the REST-ful description of the web architecture in the [Code-On-Demand](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_7) section.
-As much as is feasible, we recommend a [hypermedia-friendly](/essays/hypermedia-friendly-scripting) approach to scripting in your htmx-based web application:
+While htmx encourages a hypermedia approach to building web applications, it offers many options for client scripting.
+Scripting is included in the REST-ful description of web architecture, see: [Code-On-Demand](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_7).
+As much as is feasible, we recommend a [hypermedia-friendly](/essays/hypermedia-friendly-scripting) approach to scripting in your web application:

 * [Respect HATEOAS](/essays/hypermedia-friendly-scripting#prime_directive)
 * [Use events to communicate between components](/essays/hypermedia-friendly-scripting#events)